Where Is Emory University Located?...

 The table below shows a year-by-year breakdown of overall acceptance rates for each Ivy League school from the Class of 2024 to the Class of 2029.
 In just six application cycles, admission has become noticeably more selective:

-UNIVERSITY | CLASS OF 2029 (2025) | CLASS OF 2028 (2024) | CLASS OF 2027 (2023) | CLASS OF 2026 (2022) | CLASS OF 2025 (2021) | CLASS OF 2024 (2020) |
+Ivy League School | Class of 2029 (2025) | Class of 2028 (2024) | Class of 2027 (2023) | Class of 2026 (2022) | Class of 2025 (2021) | Class of 2024 (2020) |

 |---|---|---|---|---|---|---|